 Snowy Vets’ new R.C.
-Mesley Animal Hospital is a project we recently collaborated on with Kydra Designs.
-Developed in close consultation with Snowy Vets’ Mike Mesley, the design was crafted from his careful mapping of their optimum workflow and his philosophy of health, sustainability, quality, compassion, and professionalism.
-Clinical requirements are merged with the warm, natural rammed earth material to provide an unintimidating and natural place for pets to visit.
-Strong connections to the landscape allow for natural ventilation and easy access to the beautiful surroundings Monaro grasslands.
+Mesley Animal Hospital is a project we collaborated on with Kydra Designs.
+The design was also developed in close consultation with Snowy Vets’ Mike Mesley.
+Our team crafted the layout from his careful mapping of his team’s best workflow.
+The finished design aligns with his philosophy of health, sustainable design, and quality.
+Clinical requirements are merged with the warm, natural rammed earth material.
+This provides an safe and natural place for pets to visit.
+Connection to the landscape gives them ventilation and access to the Monaro grasslands.

-The design featured Rammed earth walls; a beautiful, natural material with low embodied energy.
-The soil used for the rammed earth was quarried locally to reduce waste through transportation and so that the finished colour complimented the hues of the surrounding Monaro grasslands.
+The design features Rammed earth walls.
+These are a beautiful, natural material with low embodied energy.
+The soil used for the rammed earth was quarried locally.
+This reduces waste through transportation and the finished colour works with the hues of the Monaro grasslands.
 The solar pergola features recycled hardwood timber frames.
-The slats of the pergola allow winter sun to penetrate deep into the building while shielding the windows from harsh summer sun without needing adjustments throughout the year.
+The slats of the pergola allow winter sun to penetrate deep into the building.
+They shield the windows from harsh summer sun without needing to adjust during the year.

-The loading zone was clad in existing hardwood timber recycled directly from on site.
-The deliveries door itself is made from artificially rusted steel with copper inlay.
-In this image, you can see behind the ‘public’ spaces of the building to the more functional colorbond-clad clinical areas and the stables beyond.
+The loading zone was clad in existing hardwood timber recycled from on site.
+The deliveries door itself is made from rusted steel with copper inlay.
+In this image, you can see behind the ‘public’ spaces of the building.
+The more functional colorbond-clad clinical areas and the stables lie beyond.

 The windows in this project are timber framed, double glazed, tilt-and-turn windows.
-We specified as many windows as we could to the northern facades of the reception space to allow natural light to stream onto the concrete floors on Cooma’s cold winter days.
+We specified as many windows as we could to the northern facades of the reception space.
+This allows natural light to stream onto the concrete floors on Cooma’s cold winter days.

-The main reception area has a concrete floor with solar/wood powered hydronic slab heating.
-Water (heated by the sun, or by the pellet fire on overcast days) is run through the slab which heats up over time.
+The reception has a concrete floor with solar/wood powered hydronic slab heating.
+Water (heated by the sun, or by the pellet fire on overcast days) runs through the slab which heats up over time.
 As such, the floor is always warm for the paws that walk across it every day.
-That heat radiates upwards and keeps all the spaces inside the building comfortable even during the harshest Cooma winters.
-During summer, the high ceilings, good insulation, ventilation, and heavy thermal mass keep out the heat.
+That heat radiates upwards and keeps all the spaces inside the building comfortable.
+This works even during the harshest Cooma winters.
+During summer, the high ceilings, insulation, ventilation, and thermal mass keep out the heat.